OignonFugace/FEM__huddle-landing-page-with-single-introductory/README.md

 ## Acknowledgments
 - Since a couple of days I have been following the foundation curriculum at [The Odin Project](https://www.theodinproject.com/).
 One particular exercice on flexbox helped me find a convenient and suitable way of centering the social media icons in their circles for this Frontend Mentor challenge.
 I strongly encourage every aspiring web developer like me to go and check what [The Odin Project](https://www.theodinproject.com/) has to offer.
-This is of great value !
+This is of great value!